-OpenText[®] RightFax[®] is the OpenText flagship on-premises fax solution for large enterprises and mid-sized companies with strong integration requirements and high fax traffic.
-The market-leading network fax server solution, RightFax is ideal for organizations seeking a long-term, strategic fax solution with the IT resources to support more complex deployments.
-RightFax automates timeintensive, manual, paper-driven processes by integrating them into your business applications and systems.
+• OpenText^{} Fax is our flagship on-premises fax solution for large enterprises and mid-sized companies with strong integration requirements and high fax traffic.
+The market-leading network fax server solution is ideal for organizations seeking a long-term, strategic fax solution with the IT resources to support more complex deployments.
+OpenText Fax automates timeintensive, manual, paper-driven processes by integrating them into your business applications and systems.